Zero COVID Cases Reported Outside Quarantine

-That makes a total of 819 new cases reported, 32 more than the 787 reported yesterday, Friday, May 20.
+That makes a total of 307 new cases reported, 48 fewer than the 355 reported yesterday, Wednesday, May 25.

 That makes a total of 0 cases reported outside of central quarantine.

-The city had enjoyed a five-day run of 0 cases reported outside of central quarantine up until Thursday, May 19, before 3 were reported in Qingpu District yesterday.
+The city had previously recorded a four-day run of 0 cases outside of central quarantine up until Tuesday, May 24, before 1 was reported in Jiading District yesterday, Wednesday, May 25.

 The numbers come as Shanghai begins easing restrictions, and targets getting back to 'normal life' from June 1.